networknt/light-doc/content/en/tutorial/hybrid/todo-list/generate-command.md

 reviewed: true
 ---

-In the previous step, we have the [workspace parepared][] and the light-codegen is built lcally.
+In the previous step, we have the [workspace parepared][] and the light-codegen is built locally.
 In this step, we are going to generate the command service.

 As we know, to generate a hybrid service, we need to have a config.json and a schema.json as inputs for the light-codegen.
 For this tutorial, we have the command service config and schema created in the model-config repository already.
 They are located at https://github.com/networknt/model-config/tree/master/hybrid/todo-command